TakaiKinoko/SICP_solutions/README.md

 # SICP_solutions
-Fang's implementations of SICP exercises
+Fang's implementations of Structure and Interpretation of Computer Programs exercises

 #### Date of embarkment:
 12/4/18